turly/tpwl/README.md

 _**tpwl**_:
 * builds the PS1 string in the order given by its arguments.
-Some arguments need to appear before others as they'll affect the appearance of the later args.
+Some arguments need to appear before others as they'll affect the appearance of the later args
 * allows setting of the terminal window's title
+* is themeable
-* works around bash / readline UTF-8 bugs is prompt length calculation but this can be turned off.
+* works around bash / readline UTF-8 bugs is prompt length calculation but this can be turned off
-* allows arbitrary text (including UTF-8 characters) in arbitrary colors to be added to the prompt, see the excerpt from my _.bashrc_ below.
+* allows arbitrary text (including UTF-8 characters) in arbitrary colors to be added to the prompt, see the excerpt from my _.bashrc_ below

 ## Installation